gjtorikian/mathematical/README.md

 * MathJax.
 While extremely popular, I dislike the "stuttering" effect caused by pages loading math.
 JavaScript shouldn't be used in situations where server-rendering is a possibility, in my opinion.
-* SVG: This would be a great choice, but, unfortunately, there are some [security concerns](http://www.hgi.ruhr-uni-bochum.de/media/hgi/veroeffentlichungen/2011/10/19/svgSecurity-ccs11.pdf) that make me nervous
+* SVG: This would be a great choice, but, unfortunately, there are some [security concerns](http://www.hgi.ruhr-uni-bochum.de/media/hgi/veroeffentlichungen/2011/10/19/svgSecurity-ccs11.pdf) [PDF] that make me nervous
 * PNG: This is the format which `blahtexml` is capable of outputting.
 Working with a binary format has the downside of requiring it to be *hosted* somewhere.